-On Sundays street vendors, musical buskers and touts will crowd the closed road allowing you to delve into the true spirit of life as a carioca (a Rio de Janeiro native).
+On Sundays street vendors, musical buskers and touts will crowd the closed road allowing you to delve into the true spirit of life as a Carioca (a Rio de Janeiro native).
 Try renting one of the ITAU orange bikes found in docking stations throughout the city.
-There are also a few designated spots to rollerblade and roller-skate (Gas station Copabana beach near to Leme).
+There are also a few designated spots to roller blade and roller-skate (Gas station Copacabana beach near to Leme).

 Go Street Drinking

 Not only is it legal to drink on the street in Brazil, but it is a rite of passage.
 Revelers come out in their troves to celebrate in mini carnivals nightly around Rio de Janeiro.
 Certain areas have a designated night, so see the list below (only including Zona Sul and Centro).

 Baixo Gávea – Thursdays